polinavorms/AndroidTakeHome/README.md

 **Timebox**: 3-4 hours

-**Goal**: Build a small Android app that lists people from a public API, supports search and details, and lets the user mark one person as "Spotlighted".
+**Goal**: Build a small Android app that lists people from a public API, supports search and details.

 ### Data Source
 ```